OpenVera docs

 From here, two entry points:

-• /start-here if your idea is vague.
-Vera asks three short questions to turn it into something buildable, then hands off to /build.
+• /start-vague if your idea is vague.
+It asks a few short questions to turn it into something buildable, then hands off to /build new.

 • /build new <idea> if you know what you want.
 Runs the V0 pipeline: quick research, scope guard, design tokens, build loop, browser verification.